 TRANS 105 Terminology Management & Research • 3 Cr.

 Develop skills in terminology research, dictionary usage, and glossary building.
 Basic terminology in the fields of medicine, law, computers, business, and international trade are covered.
-Prerequisite: Acceptance into program, bilingual proficiency.
+Prerequisite: TRANS 101.

 After completing this class, students should be able to:

 - Comprehend basic terminology management theory as it applies to both translators and interpreters, including concept theory and terminology theory.

 - Understand the meaning of the Triangle Model, Object Categorization, Classification of Concepts, Generic and Partitive Hierarchical Relationships, and Non-Intrinsic Relationships

 - Know the difference between a Glossary and a Termbase

 - Understand basic practical terminology applications, including data collection and classification, database structure and term entry structure

 - Create a custom terminology management system and understand the various options for their creation: word-processors, spreadsheets, and software such as Microsoft Access, Microsoft Excel, Trados Multiterm